Summer Palace Opening Hours

 The short answer on hours

-• Best for: Time-budget planning; Monday-visit travellers; Anyone choosing between FC and SP for a specific day
+• Best for: Time-budget planning; Monday-visit travellers (main park); Anyone choosing between FC and Summer Palace for a specific day

-• Less ideal for: Travellers wanting to start after 5 PM - too late
+• Less ideal for: Travellers wanting to start after last entry - too late

 Morning light at the Summer Palace